mog13/Splain/README.md

 finally you can add literals into the template which will not be swapped with a dictionary and rendered as typed (without the quotes) but will behave with other Splain operators
 `"hello {{'world'?2}}"`

+see example.js run via `node example.js` to see Splain in action

 *note: This currently means literals cant contain a ' .....*